 He sought council from his pastor who told him that God needs businessmen as well as preachers and missionaries.
 In response, LeTourneau committed to be God’s businessman.
 He recognized that his call to business was a holy calling—and without a how-to manual or mentor, he had to figure out what this looked like on the job.
 What he did have was a Bible and confidence that God would guide him.

 Empowered by God’s Spirit, faith informed how LeTourneau designed machines and built factories that manufactured 70 percent of the earthmoving machines used by the US military in WWII; how he developed equipment to help create America’s interstate highway infrastructure; how he created the first off-shore oil platform to pump oil from below the ocean floor.

 Like all of us, LeTourneau was not perfect.
-Many days he admitted that he strayed from God, relied on human wisdom, neglected to give God glory for his accomplishments, and had to retake a number of God’s spiritual formation courses.
+Many days he admitted that he strayed from God, relied on human wisdom, and neglected to give God glory for his accomplishments.
 But faith guided those times as well, because he trusted in God’s grace and knew he could receive forgiveness.

 How is God shaping your life today at work?